-The idea began with the creation of the famous Cités Internationales de la Gastronomie that will soon open in Lyon (fall 2019) and Dijon (planned for 2020).
+The idea began with the creation of the famous Cités Internationales de la Gastronomie, among them Dijon planned in 2021.
 Calling this natural corridor the Valley of Gastronomy is more than justified, with Dijon, Lyon (the world capital of gastronomy) Valence and its Cité du Goût (City of Taste) project, the vineyards of Burgundy, Beaujolais and Côtes du Rhône, numerous iconic local products and renowned sites related to gastronomy and wine (Halles Paul Bocuse, the Cité du Chocolat in Tain l'Hermitage and the Carré du Palais in Avignon).

 The Valley of Gastronomy - France (from Dijon to Marseille) will contribute to all of the territories along the north-south route, in addition to the essential tourism actors located in the valley, by inviting visitors to enjoy exceptional gourmet experiences.